From J.A. Adande’s piece, published in early November:

 The Answer's unforgettable prac-tiss routine made more sense.**

 No player on Earth goes from an injury that severe straight into heavy minutes … especially not after missing all of camp with his new team.
-You'll note that even the most desperate team on Earth -- New Jersey -- has been bringing Devin Harris off the bench since the Nets' lone All-Star returned this weekend from his groin troubles.
+You'll note that even the most desperate team on Earth -- New Jersey -- has been bringing Devin Harris off the bench since the Nets' lone All-Star returned this weekend from his groin troubles.“Heavy minutes” and “starting” are not one in the same.
+You can start Iverson and play him only 10-15 a night until he gets his legs back.
+He will accept this.
+He will.
+What he won’t accept is coming off the bench.
+Yes, that’s unconventional.
+Yes, Devin Harris is willing to do that.
+But AI isn’t.
+So?

 Is this a little ridiculous?
 Maybe.
 But this is who the man is.